GSI-HPC/openssh-container-login/README.md

 ssh -F ssh-config -p 2223 vagrant@ssh-container
 ```

-Uncomment `systemctl restart sshd.service` in the Vagrantfile to run on the default port.
+Uncomment `systemctl restart sshd.service` in the [Vagrantfile][Vagrantfile] to
+run on the default port.

 ### Usage